 Welcome to CN-CYRWhat is CN-CYR?
 The Canadian Network for Child and Youth Rehabilitation (CN-CYR) is a network of partners and members within the Canadian Association of Paediatric Health Centres (CAPHC).
 CN-CYR consists of individuals and organizations within the CAPHC community that share an interest in the delivery of child development and rehabilitation services.
 CN-CYR Vision Statement The Canadian Network of Child and Youth Rehabilitation is the coordinated voice for centres across Canada that are leading the effort to advance the quality of life for children and youth with disabilities and their families.
-The Canadian Network of Child and Youth Rehabilitation is a consortium of organizations across Canada that promote excellence in the provision of rehabilitation services for children, youth and their families.
-For more information on CN-CYR please go to About CN-CYR For more information about CAPHC please visit caphc.org, follow CAPHC on twitter or find CAPHC on facebook Please send a request to info@caphc.org if you want to join CN-CYR or if you seek general information. |
+CN-CYR Mission Statement The Canadian Network of Child and Youth Rehabilitation is a consortium of organizations across Canada that promote excellence in the provision of rehabilitation services for children, youth and their families.
+Additional information about CN-CYR is available on the public CAPHC Rehabilitation and Childhood Development Program Website: http://www.caphc.org/rehab-child-development/ For more information about CAPHC please visit our website at caphc.org, follow CAPHC on twitter or find CAPHC on facebook |

 News & Announcements